drpatrik/combatris/README.md

 - [X] Game Over Screen
 - [X] Pause Screen
 - [X] Splash Screen
-- [ ] Sound
-- [ ] Configure which joystick to use (if many available)
-- [ ] Move joystick mapping and other settings to a config-file
 - [ ] Battle Mode (P2P based on UDP)
-- [ ] Own Window for Battle game statistics
-- [ ] Unit tests // Two in place right now
 - [ ] Introduce Marathon mode
+- [ ] More unit tests // Two in place right now which is far to few

 **Improvements**
-- [X] Delay counter can be resetted upto 15 times for each successful move
-- [ ] Added a font manager
+- [ ] Add a font manager
 - [ ] Remove the pane for showing combo/latest move and display combo / last move direct on the frame
 - [ ] Add animation for combo/last clearing move (expanding text)
 - [ ] Change font to https://www.dafont.com/obelixpro.font
+- [ ] Sound
+- [ ] Configure which joystick to use (if many available)
+- [ ] Move joystick mapping and other settings to a config-file

 **Keyboard Commands**